 There Are No Secrets: Professor Cheng Man Ch’ing and His T’ai Chi Chuan, by Wolf Lowenthal

-Lowenthal studied with Professor Cheng, who developed the Yang Style Short Form that we teach in our classes.
+Lowenthal also studied with Professor Cheng.
 The book provides insight into the process of learning and practicing Tai Chi.

 Gateway to the Miraculous: Further Explorations in the Tao of Cheng Man Ch’ing, by Wolf Lowenthal